equalitie/Caislean/doc/security.md

 corresponding public key is available as a specific DNS entry for the given domain, and is read by the receiving server to check the signature.

-Similarly to the TLS keys, it is asked to the administrator to generate the DKIM key pair on the local system.
+As for the TLS keys, the administrator is aked to generate the DKIM key pair on the local system.
 The documentation for the role `virtualmail` provides OpenSSL-based commands to generate these keys, and the role itself pushes them to the administered server.

 ### PGP backup private key and backup server security

-Caisleán provides the possibility to make encrypted incremental backups thanks to Backupninja and Duplicity.
+Caislean offers the possibility of making encrypted incremental backups thanks to Backupninja and Duplicity.
 Backupninja is the backup scheduler, and the backup itself is made by Duplicity, which requires a PGP key pair.